FrogSkyWater/Big-big-backpack/README.md

 * [StardewHack](https://www.nexusmods.com/stardewvalley/mods/3213)

 ## Known bugs
+- For now the 48 slots backpack and 60 slots backpack have the same sprite, and buying these 2 will show the red backpack instead of the custom one.
+- It might return that you don't have enough money but will buy it anyway if you have enough money

 Please report bugs on [GitHub](https://github.com/FrogSkyWater/Big_big-backpack/issues) or [Nexus](https://www.nexusmods.com/stardewvalley/mods/1845?tab=bugs).

 * This mod does not support android / mobile.